New Toys

 Soundelux USA has released the U195 cardioid (only) FET P48 microphone; it is based on the original Soundelux U195 produced from 1996-2006 and the Bock 195 offered from 2007-2014.
 The latest Soundelux USA U195 features a new improved 1-inch dual backplate K67 capsule in a fixed cardioid polar pattern.

 For protecting the capsule, the U195 uses a large mesh screening similar looking to the original Neumann U67 mics.
 There is also a secondary, internal fine mesh inside to further protect the capsule.
-Personally I like this look, and if the way old vintage U67 screens have survived so well over the years compared to old Neumann U87s is any indication, it is a more rugged design too.
+Personally I like this look, and if the way old vintage U67 screens have survived so well over the years compared to an old Neumann U87 is any indication, it is a more rugged design too.

 The new U195 features a gigantic Cinemag CM-96322A output transformer that dominates the interior of this microphone.
 Exclusive to Soundelux, this custom transformer was designed by David Bock with Reichenbach engineering staff in 1996.
 Designer Bock comments: "I found one of the disturbing shortfalls of the U87 to be it's transformer, and this is my response--this transformer will never run out of low frequency headroom."